metelkin/metelkin.github.io/content/model-formats-for-systems-pharmacology-1/index.md

 ![Alcohol metabolism simulation results](./img/fig2-dynamics.png)

-**Fig 2.** Simulation results for the alcohol metabolism model.
-Note that results are based on the random approximate parameters and do not display the real dynamics.
+**Fig 2.
+Demo run of the toy alcohol model.** Results are illustrative and qualitative, not quantitative.
+Definitely not medical advice (or bartending advice).

 ### Beyond the Core Equations